-NYHQ is a Level 1 trauma center in the borough of Queens, one of the five boroughs of New York City.
+NYP/Queens is a Level 1 trauma center in the borough of Queens, one of the five boroughs of New York City.
 It is a member of the prestigious NewYork-Presbyterian Healthcare System and affiliated with Weill Medical College of Cornell University.
-NYHQ is the receiving hospital for the Mets, La Guardia Airport, the USTA Tennis Center and Flushing Meadows-Corona Park.
+NYP/Queens is the receiving hospital for the Mets, La Guardia Airport, the USTA, and Flushing Meadows-Corona Park.
 Over the past decade, the hospital has invested heavily in expanding the Emergency Department.

-The Emergency Department has had many upgrades and improvements since 2004, including a new dedicated CT machine, multiple portable ultrasound machines, and an electronic patient records system.
+The Emergency Department has a dedicated CT machine, multiple portable up-to-date ultrasound machines, and an electronic medical records system.
 The volume and acuity of patients continue to grow each year, giving residents training experience in managing emergency department flow.
-In 2009, over 120,000 patients visited the NYHQ emergency department with a very high level of acuity (admission rate of 26 percent compared to the national average of 15 percent).
+In 2014, over 120,000 patients visited the NYP/Queens Emergency Department with a very high level of acuity (admission rate of 22 percent compared to the national average of 15 percent).

-On the job, residents quickly become involved in direct patient care and procedures.
-All procedures are logged in our state-of-the-art computerized tracking system and our program's attending physicians oversee each resident's progress.
-A significant amount of time is spent in the Pediatric Emergency Department, which sees over 20,000 pediatric visits.
-There, our staff of board-certified pediatric emergency medicine attending physicians train residents.
+On the job, residents become actively involved in patient care and medical procedures.
+All procedures are logged in our state-of-the-art computerized tracking system.
+Attending physicians oversee each resident's progress as they train in procedural competency both in the ED and in the simulation lab.
+A significant amount of time is spent in the Pediatric Emergency Department, which sees over 20,000 pediatric visits annually.
+Our Pediatric ED is staffed by a number of board-certified pediatric emergency medicine attending physicians.
 The program is designed to be efficient and comprehensive.

-We believe our hospital to be one of the most friendly and diverse work environments in New York City.
-We were pleased to have graduated our first class of residents in 2007 (three of whom have chosen to stay on as attending physicians), and are looking for a new group of outstanding physicians for our incoming class.
+Our hospital is one of the most friendly and diverse work environments in New York City.
+We were pleased to have graduated our first class of residents in 2007, three of which have chosen to stay on as attending physicians.
+We are looking for a new group of outstanding physicians for our incoming class.
 We look forward to reviewing applications and meeting qualified applicants in interviews.
-Please do not hesitate to contact me or any of our current residents and attending physicians with any questions.
+Please do not hesitate to contact me or any of our current residents or attending physicians with any questions.